 Simply put,

-The certificate works through encrypting any data transmitted between the browser and your website before being sent.
+The certificate works by encrypting any data transmitted between the browser and your website before being sent.
 It is then decrypted after having been received using the 128 or 256-bit key issued exclusively to you.

-• you operate an online store.
+- you operate an online store.

-• accept credit card or other payments.
+- accept credit cards or other payments.

-• offer online services where subscribers go over a signup process.
+- offer online services where subscribers go over a signup process.

-• your website supports account login.
+- your website supports account login.

-• when other private data is transmitted over the Internet.
+- when other private data is transmitted over the Internet.

 Conclusion